Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

 7. Click the end place you want to add in the list of places.

-8. Click the [CREATE] button in the upper right corner.
+8. Click the [CREATE] button in the bottom right corner.
   The new workflow is created.
 The *New Workflow* window is closed.
 The workflow editor with the defined start and end places is displayed.

   ![Workflow editor new](/Assets/Screenshots/ActindoWorkFlow/Workflows/WorkflowEditorNew.png "[Workflow editor new]")